swilliams11/apigee-target-server-load-balancing/README.md

 #### [Traffic Director](https://cloud.google.com/traffic-director/docs/set-up-gke-pods)
 * [Traffic Directory example](traffic-director)
 * I tried this option in this folder, but it has some limitations with respect to external traffic.
 Our current docs state that it can only be used to connect services running in GCP.
-* TODO - determine if you can use a Global Loadbalancer to allow external traffic to services deployed in GCP K8S.
+* I considered using a Global Load balancer to allow external traffic to services deployed in GCP K8S, but it suffers from the same problem in the **Container Native Load Balancing** example.
+At this time, it doesn't appear that this approach will load balance public traffic across GKE clusters in multiple regions.
+However, it does direct internal traffic across GKE clusters in multiple regions.

 ## GKE Multiregion Setup
 Follow the [gke-multregion-setup](gke-multiregion-setup) to configure a GKE cluster across multiple regions for testing.
 This will setup two GKE clusters in us-central and us-east with a sample Go app deployed to both regions.
 Two services will be deployed with two separate IP addresses.
 Those two IP addresses can be used in Apigee Edge as target servers.